 The asset management industry has launched a flurry of new environmental, social and governance (ESG) funds while also adjusting the investment strategies of existing funds.
-What was once considered a niche investment area has gained growing attention not just in the UK but globally as well, with ESG-type funds seeing large inflows in both 2020 and 2021.
+What was once considered a niche investment area has gained growing attention not just in the UK but globally as well, with ESG-type funds seeing such large inflows that Bloomberg suggests that assets under management could exceed US\$50 trillion by 2025, approximately one-third of the projected assets under management globally.

 In this guide, we start with explaining what ESG involves and then look at the questions you should ask yourself if you are considering an ESG investment.
-We then look at the range of different investment strategies that are available, what factors to consider when selecting funds and the pitfalls to avoid.
+We introduce the range of different investment strategies that are available, what factors to consider when selecting funds and the pitfalls to avoid.